EBISPOT/gwas-curation-ui/src/app/core/readme.md

-Everything that needs to be loaded once goes here, e.g. Services, Interceptors, Guards, Http, Constants, Common Module...
+Everything that needs to be loaded once goes here, e.g. Header, Footer, Services, Interceptors, Guards, Http, Constants, Common
+Module...

 Core Module should only be imported once at the root module.